ohhi-vn/easyworker/README.md

 # Introduce

 A Golang package for supporting worker supervisor model.
-The package help developer easy to run tasks.
+The package help developer easy to run parallel tasks.
 It's scalable with minimum effort.

 easyworker inspired by Erlang OTP.